Our Services

 Countries:

-Methodology: 15 minute pre-task, followed by 60 minute Web Assisted Telephone Depth Interviews (WATDIs), followed by 5-min follow up TDI
+Methodology: 60 minute Web Assisted Telephone Depth Interviews (WATDIs)

 medical affairs